Paying your fees

 Paying for insurance and student levies

-The cost of your Studentsafe Inbound University insurance and student levies is included in your Offer of Place.
+The cost of your Studentsafe Inbound University insurance and Student Services Fee is included in your Offer of Place.

-We recommend you pay for your insurance when you pay your fees to avoid unnecessary delays to your enrolment.
-If you haven’t paid your student levies and insurance in advance, these payments are due the Friday before the start of trimester.
+We recommend you pay for your insurance when you pay your fees.
+If you haven’t paid your student services fee and insurance in advance, these payments are due the Friday before the start of trimester.
 Either way, you will be insured for your travel to New Zealand.

 What to pay